Chateau Mercian Logo - Courtesy of www.koshuofjapan.com |

 Chateau Mercian Hosaka Muscat Bailey A "Selected Vineyards" 2014 シャトー・メルシャン 穂坂マスカット・ベーリーA

-“Dalong” style fried fresh milk is usually made with Buffalo milk, which is fatter and creamier, mixed with eggs (usually egg whites) and starch, slowly cooked with a clever technique at a certain temperature to give it its foamy, fluffy delicate texture, to which other ingredients are added like peanuts or seeds and even vegetable like asparagus.
+“Dalong” style fried fresh milk is usually made with Buffalo milk, which is fatter and creamier.
+It is mixed with eggs (usually egg whites) and starch, slowly cooked with a clever technique at a certain temperature to give it its foamy, fluffy, delicate texture.
+Other ingredients are added, like peanuts or seeds, and even vegetables like asparagus.

-“Shun Tak” spare ribs are usually pork spare ribs that have been seasoned with salt and several spices (at least 4 or 5 spices), then slowly cooked or more traditionally steamed to give them a really soft, almost melting in the mouth texture.
+“Shun Tak” spare ribs are usually pork spare ribs seasoned with salt and several spices (at least four or five spices).
+They are then slowly cooked or, more traditionally, steamed to give them a really soft, almost melting-in-your-mouth texture.

-I only realized afterwards that they (the Sommelier of Dynasty Garden and Eric the distributor) choose the Merlot to go with that specific dish, which was a mistake in my opinion.
+I only realized afterward that they (the Sommelier of Dynasty Garden and Eric, the distributor) chose the Merlot to accompany that specific dish, which was a mistake.

-For those of you who might not know this grape variety, "Muscat Bailey A" is a dark pink, thick-skinned grape variety used to produce light, fruity red wines, low in both tannins and acidity in Japan.
+For those who might not know this grape variety, "Muscat Bailey A" is a dark pink, thick-skinned grape variety used to produce light, fruity red wines, low in both tannins and acidity in Japan.
 It was created in the 1920s by Kawakami Zenbei, founder of the Iwanohara winery (located in Takada - Niigata Prefecture - on Japan’s west coast).
-His vineyards suffering heavy snowfalls during winter, he was seeking a grape that could withstand the freezing conditions and start experimenting with crossbreed grape varieties.
-After years of experimentation, he came up with “Muscat Bailey A” a disease-resistant variety that buds sufficiently late in the season to avoid frosts in spring and ripens sufficiently early to escape those in autumn.
+His vineyards suffered heavy snowfalls during winter, so he sought a grape to withstand the freezing conditions and started experimenting with crossbreed grape varieties.
+After years of experimentation, he developed “Muscat Bailey A” a disease-resistant variety that buds sufficiently late in the season to avoid frosts in spring and ripens sufficiently early to escape those in autumn.
 Muscat Bailey A is a hybrid, created by crossing “Muscat of Hamburg” with “Bailey” (itself a little-known crossing whose family tree includes Triomphe and two American hybrids "Big Berry" and "Extra".
 Nowadays, Muscat Bailey A is one of Japan’s most popular wine grapes. (****)

 Chateau Mercian Hosaka Muscat Bailey A "Selected Vineyards" 2014 シャトー・メルシャン 穂坂マスカット・ベーリーA

 Somewhat, somewhere between a Pinot Noir and a Cabernet Franc on the nose, kind of weird, but very intense and ripe, a zest smoky and earthy, with notes reminiscent of both grape varieties (strangely enough).
-The palate is fruity, tangy, with high acidity, almost puckering but with dark, earthy ripe red and dark berries/fruits.
+The palate is fruity and tangy, with high acidity and almost puckering, but it has dark, earthy, ripe red, and dark berries/fruits.
 Almost Beaujolais-esk in the palate to some extent.
 Lovely balance overall.
-A very pleasant surprise as it was my first time tasting a wine made with this specific grape variety, and I thought it went really well with the dish Dalong Fresh Fried Milk and Shun Tak spare ribs.
-A very interesting example of savoury/umami tastes in the palate. (©LeDomduVin - May 02 2019)
+A pleasant surprise as it was my first time tasting a wine made with this specific grape variety, and it went really well with the dish Dalong Fresh Fried Milk and Shun Tak spare ribs.
+A very interesting example of savory/umami tastes on the palate. (©LeDomduVin - May 02 2019)

 The 5th wine was